irmen/Pyro4/docs/source/tutorials.rst

 Finally it gained a ``main`` function to create a couple of stock markets as we did before.
 This time however they're registered as Pyro objects with the Pyro daemon.
 They're also entered in the name server as ``example.stockmarket.<name>`` so the ``Aggregator`` can find them easily.
+As you will see below, we're also using the Daemon and Name server objects as context managers (in a ``with`` statement) -- this ensures they're promptly and correctly cleaned up once they're no longer used.

 The complete code for :file:`stockmarket.py` is now as follows::